 But these powerful models typically come with slower speeds and higher costs.

+This approach is like having a brilliant strategist develop your game plan, but bringing in quick executors to carry it out—you get the best of both worlds.
 This allows you to tap into the reasoning power you need while managing costs.

 Anthropic's Claude 3 offers a suite of powerful language models, each with its own unique strengths and tradeoffs.
 Understanding these differences is key to optimizing your AI workflows for maximum efficiency and impact.